 The third layer is 7 inches of durable Support+ foam.
 It supports the other two layers to deter sagging.

 A breathable elastane-polyester cover encases the mattress.

-A queen size Zoma Mattress is $750.
-Each Zoma Mattress includes a 100-night risk-free trial and a 10-year warranty.
-If at any point during the sleep trial you discover our mattress isn’t for you, we will pick it up and issue you a full refund.
+A queen size Zoma Mattress includes a 100-night risk-free trial and a 10-year warranty.
+If you discover our mattress isn’t for you after a month, we will issue you a full refund.

 About Back Pain